Yoga is an art to strengthen the immune system to fight against covid-19

 In pranayama, Prana means “vital energy”, and Ayama means “control and regulation”.
-It regulates the flow of energy to every organ of the body, which helps balance the body’s yin yang and induces positive thoughts in the mind.
-It boosts the body’s immunity to fight against diseases and alleviates the negativity out of the body.
+It regulates the flow of energy to every organ of the body, which helps balance the body’s yin-yang and induces positive thoughts in the mind.
+It boosts the body’s immunity to fight against diseases and alleviates the negativity in the body.
 This yoga pose has marvelous effects in covid as its primary function is to strengthen the respiratory system and mind and send oxygen to every part of the body.

 This pose opens up the chest, making the oxygen flow to every part of the chest and making the alveolar sac function properly.
 It also strengthens the nervous system as well as it helps in making the abdomen strong.

 To perform this pose, first, lie down on your belly and then raise the shoulder and chest and face above and legs by keeping the stomach down, hold the ankles from the hand, and then stretch the body.

 This pose helps in improving blood circulation of the body and nourishes the digestive system.
 It also strengthens the spine.

 To practice these poses, one should keep the arms perpendicular to the surface, and when you inhale focus on the navel by touching your chin to the chest and then exhale, by exhaling bend the spine down the surface and look in front.

 Chakrasana is also a marvelous exercise to perform during covid.
 It helps in balancing blood circulation from head to toe.
 It strengthens the chest and makes the lungs strong.
 It strengthens the brain by providing flow to the brain.
 This yoga pose helps the spine and stomach to nourish and flourish.

 To practice this asana, one should lie down straight, keep the elbow near the head, bend the knees, now raise the stomach above and raise the body above.